uppusaikiran/awesome-ctf-cheatsheet/readme.md

 - If worked fine, else Try follow rest of commands.
 - Use this link: [FuzzySec Win Priv Exec](https://www.fuzzysecurity.com/tutorials/16.html)
 - Use this method: [Sherlock](https://github.com/rasta-mouse/Sherlock)
-- If current process doesnt own Privs, use `migrate <PID>` to get more Priviliges in Meterpretor.
+- If current process doesnt own Privs, use `migrate <PID>` to get more Privileges in Meterpreter.

 To get Shell on Windows use [Unicorn](https://github.com/trustedsec/unicorn.git)